Driving Your Car in Bad Weather: How to Avoid an Accident

 Drivers must worry about more than the thunder and lightning when driving in thunderstorms.
-In some parts of the country, severe thunderstorms precede tornadoes, and nobody wants to be on the road should one develop.
+In some parts of the country, severe thunderstorms precede tornadoes.
 It is critical to know what to expect when driving in thunderstorms, so tune the car radio to a weather station that will give the appropriate warning of any impending tornado activity.
-Also follow the rules of driving in the rain, even if the thunderstorm is a dry one.
+Also, follow the rules of driving in the rain, even if the thunderstorm is a dry one.
 Turn on the car's low-beam headlights, slow down, and allow for extra braking distance should the cars ahead need to stop suddenly or get into an accident.
-If the thunderstorm becomes unruly, find a safe place to pullover away from trees, electrical poles, or any other potential falling hazard, turn off the car, and wait the thunderstorm out.
+If the thunderstorm becomes unruly, find a safe place to pullover away from trees, electrical poles, or any other potential falling hazard, turn off the car, and wait it out.

-The best approach for driving in a tornado is don't -- period.
-To go out during the threat of these wind tunnels is a no-win situation.
-Even if drivers are already out on the road and the weather shifts to a tornado threat suddenly, drivers still need to stop operating their vehicles.
-Tornadoes are highly unpredictable and can shift on the drop of dime; trying to race or out-manoeuvre a tornado is too dangerous to chance.
+The best approach for driving in a tornado is not to do so.
+Driving during the threat of wind tunnels is a no-win situation.
+Even if drivers are already out on the road and the weather shifts to a tornado threat suddenly, drivers need to stop operating their vehicles.
+Tornadoes are highly unpredictable and can shift quickly and without warning; attempting to race away from or out-manoeuvre a tornado is too dangerous to chance.
 Pulling over and staying in the car is also too dangerous to chance, as tornadoes can pick up and move cars miles away.
-Instead of attempting to drive away from a tornado, drivers should immediately seek the proper shelter, get out of their cars, and take cover until the tornado passes and it is safe to resume driving again.
+Instead of attempting to drive away from a tornado, drivers should immediately seek shelter and take cover until the tornado passes.